zeus-ctrl/git-bats-demo/README.md

        2      if serious trouble (e.g., cannot access command-line argument).
 ```

-If we want to see which of these two error codes (1 or 2) `ls` returns when we execute
+To see which of these two error codes (1 or 2) `ls` returns in our example, try

 ```bash
 ls slkdjflskjfdslkfjslfkj